 CLICK HERE to order a copy!

 For two decades, Dan Allenby has helped many of the world’s leading annual giving programs to recruit and train staff, design strategy, and assess performance.
-In 2010, he founded Annual Giving Network (AGN) – the world’s leading resource for annual giving programs.
+In 2010, he founded AGN – a leading resource for annual giving programs.
 With a network of over 40,000 annual giving professionals, AGN is dedicated to bringing the industry’s top experts and current best practices to educational and nonprofit institutions.

 A recipient of the prestigious CASE “Crystal Apple” award for teaching excellence, Allenby is an internationally recognized expert on annual giving.
 He has chaired CASE’s Institute for Senior Annual Giving Professionals and its Annual Giving Workshop for five collective terms and served on the faculty for CASE’s Summer Institute in Educational Fundraising.
 He received an MBA from Boston College and a BA from James Madison University, and is certified in the Management of Communication Organizations by Tufts University.